omacneil/chef12-vagrant/README.md

 # tldr; SETUP SUMMARY
 1. install vagrant, virtual box and git on your workstation
-1. git pull these setup files from github
+1. git pull these setup files from GitHub
-1. download .deb files for chefserver and chef dev kit for ubuntu 16.04
+1. download .deb files for chef server and chef dev kit for Ubuntu 16.04
 1. vagrant up
 1. update /etc/hosts on Host OS
 1. wait about 20 minutes on modern hardware